Eddie Rosario Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Dodgers pitching staff ranks 20th in the league.

-- The Dodgers have a 4.21 team ERA that ranks 17th among all MLB pitching staffs.
+- The Dodgers have the 16th-ranked team ERA among all league pitching staffs (4.20).

-- Dodgers pitchers combine to rank 14th in baseball in home runs surrendered (160 total, 1.2 per game).
+- The Dodgers rank 15th in baseball in home runs surrendered (162 total, 1.2 per game).

-- In his most recent appearance on Tuesday against the Arizona Diamondbacks, the righty threw six innings, allowing four earned runs while surrendering seven hits.
+- The right-hander last pitched on Tuesday against the Arizona Diamondbacks, when he went six innings, allowing four earned runs while giving up seven hits.

 - The 24-year-old has put up an ERA of 4.00, with 8.1 strikeouts per nine innings, in 16 games this season.
-Opponents are batting .236 against him.
+Opposing hitters have a .236 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.